- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.

 Our Fave Cannabis Products for Sleep

-oHHo Blackberry & Chamomile Good Night Dots
+oHHo Blackberry Hush Dots

-If you’re in New York, oHHo’s Blackberry & Chamomile Good Night Dots are our gold standard.
-Enjoy this jammy blend of blackberry and chamomile enhanced by balanced 5mg doses of THC, CBD, and CBN.
+oHHo’s Blackberry Hush Dots are our gold standard.
+This delicious blackberry treat is enhanced by balanced 5mg doses of THC and CBN plus 25mg of CBD.

 Rose Los Angeles Rose Delights